google/WebFundamentals/src/content/en/updates/2018/10/nic70.md

 description: What's new in Chrome 70 for developers?

 {# wf_published_on: 2018-10-16 #}
-{# wf_updated_on: 2018-10-16 #}
+{# wf_updated_on: 2018-10-18 #}
 {# wf_featured_image: /web/updates/images/generic/new-in-chrome.png #}
 {# wf_tags: chrome70,new-in-chrome,progressive-web-apps,desktop,credentials,security,workers #}
-{# wf_featured_snippet: Chrome 70 adds support for Desktop Progressive Web Apps on Windows, adds support for Public Key Credentials to the Credential Management API, allows you to provide a <code>name</code> to dedicated <code>workers</code> and plenty more.
+{# wf_featured_snippet: Chrome 70 adds support for Desktop Progressive Web Apps on Windows and Linux, support for Public Key Credentials to the Credential Management API, allows you to provide a <code>name</code> to dedicated <code>workers</code> and plenty more.
 Let’s dive in and see what’s new for developers in Chrome 70! #}
 {# wf_blink_components: N/A #}

 # New in Chrome 70 {: .page-title }